At Willesborough Infant School we are committed to diminishing the difference and improving academic achievement and outcomes for disadvantaged pupils

 We have created a scrap-booking session where families come together with their children to share their learning, hobbies and interests.
 The aim of the sessions are to provide focused time together in school that support good well-being, involvement and aspiration for learning.
 Families who attend, create a scrapbook together.
 Parents and carers take the time to feed back to their child about their learning and achievement.
 They discuss their child's next steps, targets or learning goals.
 Each session is different and is improved every time because of the positive feedback we enjoy from parents and children.
 Our 'longest serving scrap-bookers' are now in year seven!
 They had a whole book of achievement to take home last summer.
 A treasure to keep forever!

-We have created weekly communication and language enrichment opportunities across the school to improve oracy and speaking skills.
-Children in EYFS attend ‘grub club’ where they are able to try tasting and cooking with new foods linked to a high quality text.
+We have created communication and language enrichment opportunities across the school to improve oracy and speaking skills.
+Children in EYFS have attended ‘grub club’ where they are able to try tasting and cooking with new foods linked to a high quality text.
 This experience is followed by a series of ‘wonderful world’ sessions where the children are able to have ‘hands on’ experience of the world around them by growing plants, creating bird feeders, digging for vegetables and much more.
-Our teaching assistants in EYFS lead ‘small world play’ sessions for children to enhance their speaking, listening and vocabulary skills as well as providing strong opportunities for the children to collaborate and use their imagination.
-The children regularly receive purposeful visits from our specialist speech and language teaching assistant who joins their ‘child initiated’ sessions to scaffold and support their language development as well as providing small group sessions.
+Some children receive regular visits from our specialist speech and language teaching assistant who joins their ‘child initiated’ sessions to scaffold and support their language development as well as providing small group sessions.
 Within key stage one the children take part in ‘thoughtful talking’ sessions daily.
 This is a carefully planned program which gives the children the opportunity to build their oracy skills, enrich and widen their vocabulary and listen to others whilst taking part in thought provoking discussions.

 We provide additional advice and support to improve attendance for our pupil premium children.
 We have regular meetings in school and invite parents in to provide help and support with their child's attendance.
 We provide strong incentives for the children to attend school everyday and create opportunities for parents and children to attend sessions in school together.